DeepBlueRobotics/training/docs/section-7/feedback-control.md

 To get those ideal constants... you kind of just guess and check.
 WPILIB provides a nice simulation of how it is like to tune these constants.
 ### [Click here to try tuning a PID Controller.
 SCROLL TO "PURE FEEDBACK CONTROL", SKIP EVERYTHING ELSE](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/tuning-flywheel.html)
-Follow the instructions and see if you can get the optimal tuning solution. **DO NOT SKIP THIS PRACTICE**
+Follow the instructions and see if you can get the optimal tuning solution.
+The model simulates a flywheel shooter mechanism and halfway through the simulation it shoots a ball. **DO NOT SKIP THIS PRACTICE**

 ## Other constants/terms